Skip to the main content.

 • Increase safety during crashes

-Moreover, head-protecting side airbags have been demonstrated to be essential in side crash tests.
+Head-protecting side airbags have been demonstrated to be important in side crash tests.
 They provide cushioning for the head and prevent contact with hazardous structures.
-Thus, side airbags play are important for occupant safety during side-impact crashes.
+Therefore, side airbags are important for occupant safety during side-impact crashes.

 Contact Us Now